 This goes to the core of the ethos of the credit union movement.
 It wants to reinvest in communities and there is no better way to do that than through housing.
 Why can it not become involved in the provision of affordable and private housing and mortgages?
 With proper regulation this would be a important step forward which could secure our a future in a broader sense.
 One of the major challenges facing multinationals coming into the country is getting accommodation for the workers who come with them.

 Credit unions have, of course, had trouble.
-I live in Rush and Rush and Lusk ran into trouble, as did Newbridge.
-The key point is that levies and contributions imposed on the credit union sector have a legal basis which need to be checked.
+I live in Rush.
+Rush and Lusk ran into trouble, as did Newbridge.
+The key point is that levies and contributions imposed on the credit union sector have a legal basis that needs to be checked.

-The committee acknowledged that the Irish League of Credit Union's savings protection scheme has provided €73 million in stabilisation funds to 64 credit union without any resort to taxpayer funds.
+The committee acknowledged that the savings protection scheme of the Irish League of Credit Unions has provided €73 million in stabilisation funds to 64 credit union without any resort to taxpayer funds.
 This means that no taxpayer's money has been used to protect credit union investors and clear up the problems they have experienced, something which cannot be said about the pillar banks.

 They also still have a stabilisation fund of €90 million.
 This issue needs to be addressed at every level.
 I believe the Minister of State's heart is in the right place and that he will look positively at this issue and afford more people the opportunity to avail of the funds available through credit unions.
 Experience has shown us that they have been and continue to be the most family and customer friendly banks in Ireland today.